SEPSIS AND AFTERWARDS AND OTHER INFORMATION

 02:54:58 Closing Remarks

-Order ‘Sepsis and afterwards’ here or use the ordering section below.
+Order ‘Sepsis and afterwards’ here

 The book ‘Sepsis and afterwards’ provides former patients and their relatives with a clear lead, and offers eye openers to professionals.
 It was published in 2016 and written by Idelette Nutma, who is former patient and a former nurse as well.
 Are you looking for some more detailed information about the content of the book and the author?
 See here